 The site of the Palace is in an area bounded by Grotto Road and Old Palace Road, Weybridge.
 After 1922 the whole area was developed for housing

-Oatlands Palace replaced the old manor house using stone which came from Chertsey Abbey.
-Henry VIII took the house over in 1538 and rebuilt it for Anne of Cleves.
+Oatlands Palace.
+This replaced the old moated manor house and was built using stone which came from Chertsey Abbey.
+Henry VIII took the house over in 1538 and rebuilt it for Anne of Cleves and it was later extended with building over what had been the moat.
+It had a high Prospect Tower.
+It is thought the original house partly remained there into the 17th.
 Various subsequent monarchs lived there.
 During the Commonwealth it was sold and demolished.
 Oatlands House – to the east – later became the principal residence

 Old Palace Road